bowo-prasetyo/forkbuild/README.md

 - **Command History** — Every mutation is an undoable command; shared between Editor and Spatial views.
 Now fully serializable via `CommandRegistry`.
 - **Composite Commands** — Multi-brick operations execute, rollback on child failure, and undo/redo as a single atomic step.
 - **World View Save & Publish** — Save the active world (button or Ctrl/Cmd+S) and publish it with automatic save-first when dirty.
 Per-world dirty indicators; dirty worlds are never stream-unloaded.
+- **Command Replay & Operation Timeline** — Deterministic reconstruction of any historical world state from the persistent command history (baseline snapshot + serialized command re-execution, transactional and history-suppressed).
+Timeline panel in World View with click-to-preview, composite-aware entries, undone-state awareness, and non-destructive cancel.

 ## Architecture